cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 ## The bad, with a hopefully slightly positive outlook at the end

-Let&#8217;s get the bad stuff out of the way as soon as we can&#8230;
+Let’s get the bad stuff out of the way as soon as we can…

 For me the biggest disappointments of 2016 were the double-whammy of the Brexit followed by the Trumpocalypse.